sdpython/pandas-streaming/_doc/api/rio.rst

 The two following functions makes it easier to collapse many dataframes or numpy arrays into one single file.
 The data can be unzipped afterwards.

-.. autosignature:: pandas_streaming.df.dataframe_io.read_zip
+.. autofunction:: pandas_streaming.df.dataframe_io.read_zip

-.. autosignature:: pandas_streaming.df.dataframe_io.to_zip
+.. autofunction:: pandas_streaming.df.dataframe_io.to_zip